Working in OmniPlan: A Tutorial

 If you make some manual changes to the schedule, like rescheduling incomplete tasks, setting up dependencies, or changing resource assignments, you should then level the project again to make sure your resource usage is balanced out.

-To level the resource workload for your project, choose Level in the toolbar or choose Project ▸ Level Resources (Shift-Command-L).
+To level the resource workload for your project, choose Level in the toolbar or Project ▸ Level Resources (Shift-Command-L).
 The leveling dialog appears, with options to customize the leveling process; for now, leave these in the default configuration and click OK.

 Unless your staff is already in the optimal configuration you’ll see the tasks in the Gantt view shift to accommodate the most efficient use of your resources’ time.